Spider-scnu/TSP/README.md

 * CUDA = 8.0
 * Computing platform : Linux

 ### Configuration

+**Duing to the limit of platform and hardware, if you fail to build the environment of GPU, you could choose the CPU version of MCTS programs.
+We would finish the Readme.md of MCTS-CPUver as soon as possible!!!**

 * If you want to run our MCTS programs, you need to install [CUDA-8.0](https://developer.nvidia.com/cuda-80-ga2-download-archive).
 * After install CUDA-8.0, we need to configure its environment variables, which follow the steps bellow: